svvlcrkt/svvlcrkt/README.md

 ### Hi there 👋, my name is Şevval

 I'm from Turkey.
-I am a computer engineering student.
+I am a Computer Engineering student.
 I am trying to improve myself in the field of web design.

 - 🌱 I’m currently learning HTML, CSS and JavaScript